Modeling and Managing Experimental Data Using FuGE

 How should users of FuGE build CV lists using the Ontology Package?
 An OntologyTerm has an OntologyProperty, which contains both a DataProperty

-and ObjectProperty (these are the relationships within an ontology).
+ObjectProperty (these are the relationships within an ontology).
 Also inside OntologyTerm is OntologyIndividual.
 OI is the individual itself.
 Why not just provide the term – why try to recreate the structure of an ontology into UML?
 However, in OWL, every single class, relationship etc has a URI, so

 why not use those in UML?
 An example use: you have in an ontology the concept of age, which has an initial time point and a unit.
 How do you pull that concept into the UML?
 We’re essentially creating a cut-down version of the ontology to allow extensibility in FuGE.
 But why would you want this?
 To create an individual of an ontology within the UML.
 It also allows restrictions of the name-values (left and right-hand side of a relationships) to those that are allowed within the ontology.
 One opinion is that there shouldn’t be a purpose-built extensibility point in UML, as the entire purpose of UML is that it is extensible everywhere.
 It also means that users of your FuGE file don’t need to parse both that file and the ontology file.
 However, the users of